 Jump to:

-- Why You'll Love This Recipe?
+- Why You'll Love It

 - What Is Bitter Melon?

-- Recipe Ingredients
+- Ingredients

 - What To Serve With This/ Popular Side Dishes

-- Storage Instruction
+- Storage & Serving

-- Other Popular Filipino Dishes with Ampalaya
+- Other Filipino Ampalaya Dishes

-- Seafood Recipes
+- More Vegetable Recipes

-Why You'll Love This Recipe?
+Why You'll Love It

 What Is Bitter Melon?

 Bitter melon, also known as bitter gourd, ampalaya in the Philippines, karela in India, or goya in Japan, is a unique and fascinating vegetable.
-Native to Asia and parts of Africa, it’s famous—or maybe infamous—for its strong, bitter taste.
+Native to Asia and parts of Africa, itโs famousโor maybe infamousโfor its strong, bitter taste.

 So, while its bitterness might take some getting used to, the nutritional payoff is totally worth it!